-NBI-1065846 is a small molecule commercialized by Neurocrine Biosciences, with a leading Phase II program in Major Depressive Disorder.
-According to Globaldata, it is involved in 5 clinical trials, of which 4 were completed, and 1 is ongoing.
+NBI-1065846 is a small molecule commercialized by Neurocrine Biosciences, with a leading Phase II program in Cognitive Impairment Associated With Schizophrenia (CIAS).
+According to Globaldata, it is involved in 5 clinical trials, which were completed.
 GlobalData uses proprietary data and analytics to provide a complete picture of NBI-1065846’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 Neurocrine Biosciences Overview

 Neurocrine Biosciences (Neurocrine) discovers, develops, and sells pharmaceutical products for the treatment of neurologic, neuropsychiatric, and neuroendocrine-related diseases and disorders.
 Its lead product, Ingrezza (valbenazine) capsule, is a US FDA-approved selective vesicular monoamine transporter 2 inhibitor for the treatment of adults with tardive dyskinesia (TD).
 The company’s major pipeline products include valbenazine in Phase III clinical trials for the treatment of chorea in Huntington’s disease and adjunctive treatment of Schizophrenia; NBI-1065846 in Phase II clinical trial for anhedonia in depression; NBI-827104 in Phase II clinical trials for rare pediatric epilepsy; NBI-921352 in Phase II trials for focal onset seizures in adults; crinecerfont (NBI-74788), a corticotropin-releasing factor1 (CRF1) antagonist in Phase III trials for congenital adrenal hyperplasia in adults and in Phase II trials for congenital adrenal hyperplasia in pediatric patients.
 Neurocrine is headquartered in San Diego, California, the US.